-Data / Parameter EG PJ,facility, y
+Data / Parameter EG PJ,facility , y

 Data unit MWh

 Description Net electricity supplied to the NEWNE grid facility by the project activity

-Source of data Joint Meter Reading report issued by state electricity board
+Source of data Joint meter reading report/Energy generation report

 Measurement Data Type: Measured

+procedures (if any): Monitoring equipment: Energy meters are used for monitoring recording frequency: Continuous monitoring and monthly recording from energy meters, summarized annually Archiving Policy: Paper & Electronic Calibration frequency: 5 years (as per CEA provision) Based on the joint meter reading certificates/credit notes, and energy

+generation report.

-procedures (if any): Monitoring equipment: Energy Meters are used for monitoring Recording Frequency: Continuous monitoring and Monthly recording from Energy Meters, Summarized Annually Archiving Policy: Paper & Electronic Calibration frequency: 5 years (as per CEA provision) Generally, the calculation is done by the Authority/Discom and the project proponent has no control over the authority for the calculation.
-Therefore, based on the joint meter reading certificates/credit notes, the project shall raise the invoice for monthly payments.
-In case the monthly JMR provides net export quantity, the same will be directly considered for calculation.
-However, if the JMR does not directly provide "net electricity" units, then the quantity of net electricity supplied to the grid shall be calculated using the parameters reflected in the JMR.
-For example, the difference between the measured quantities of the grid export and the import will be considered as net export: $EG{PJ,y} = EG{Export} - EG{Import}$ Measurement Frequency: Monthly Value applied: 2,452 (Ex-ante estimate) QA/QC procedures applied: Calibration of the Main meters will be carried out once in five (5) years as per National Standards (as per the provision of CEA, India) and faulty meters will be duly replaced immediately as per the provision of the power purchase agreement.
+Measurement Frequency: Monthly

+Value applied: 13,140 (Ex-ante estimate)

+QA/QC procedures applied: Calibration of the main meters will be carried out once in five (5) years as per national standards (as per the provision of CEA, India) and faulty meters will be duly replaced immediately as per the provision of the power purchase agreement.
 Purpose of data: The Data/Parameter is required to calculate the baseline emission.
 Any comment: Data will be archived electronically for a period of 36 months beyond the end of crediting period.